 The northern 0.5 km and southern 1.5 km at Hat Head are closed to all vehicles, except at the boat ramp.
 The central 14.5 km of beach is open.
 A beach driving permit is required from Kempsey Shire Council, and is also available from Hat Head and South West Rocks caravan parks.Read less

-Swell: Easterly around 1 metre, increasing to 1 to 1.5 metres offshore south of Crowdy Head by early evening.
+Swell: Southerly around 1 metre inshore, increasing to 1 to 1.5 metres offshore.

 Seas: 1 to 2 metres.